paulrobertlloyd/paulrobertlloyd-v4/src/_content/discussions/2009-03-01-british_triumph_coming_shortly.md

   date: 2009-03-20T20:48:11Z
   url: http://roobottom.com
   content: |
-    I've just read that I should be running 40 miles per week if I want to do a sub 20min 5K.
+    I’ve just read that I should be running 40 miles per week if I want to do a sub 20min 5K.
 Come on Mr. Lloyd, how about a challenge of that nature next month?
 ---